 - Market research to compare like pieces

-- Writing of the appraisal
+- Writing the appraisal

 A credit card receipt for a ring typically is not enough.
 The insurance company needs a detailed description of your jewelry, which is generated during an appraisal.
 Some jewelry vendors will provide a very detailed sales receipt that will suffice.
 Make sure to ask your engagement ring vendor about a detailed receipt or appraisal before going to another source.